 In 2015, we realized that the wiki no longer reflected what we do and who we are as a community.
 This website, st4r.org, was the next evolution of the Open Source Alexandrian Tradition and a way for the greater community to interact with our members, groups, and ministries, and to participate in the expansion into a greater community of radically inclusive progressive spiritual people.
 What we mean by radically inclusive is that we intentionally welcome all persons, to this site and to our events, of any race, color, age, ancestry, sexual or relationship orientation, body size, gender, religion, or any other difference.
 On this site, as best as we are able (we don’t always get it completely right, but we try our best), you will find voices from many different spiritual paths and life experiences.
 We want to promote the diversity of the progressive spiritual community, even while working in our own specific spiritual paths.
 The idea of this type of inter-faith working is what we call metafaith, and you can read Sarah’s paper about metafaith here.
 This became more important when our founders, Gina and Sarah, moved to Chicago in 2017.

-We reserve the right to ask anyone to leave a OSA sponsored event if they are being excessively disruptive, excessively intoxicated, or engaging in harassment of any kind.
+We reserve the right to ask anyone to leave a OSA sponsored event or coven if they are being excessively disruptive, excessively intoxicated, or engaging in harassment of any kind.
 This type of behaviour by ANYONE will NOT be tolerated.
 If you feel you are being harassed (sexually, ideologically, etc), please talk to an OSA member, and we will help you, including reporting to local authorities.